Your College Cross-Cultural Experience

 Drink in knowledge at its source

 Our well-known program – which has been part of the core required curriculum for more than 30 years – is one of the strongest cross-cultural study programs in the country.
 It is part of what makes EMU a Christian university like no other.

 Go global, or stay in North America

-Three-week summer cross-culturals can be just as transformative as a semester abroad.
+A three-week summer cross-cultural can be an incredibly transformative experience.
 We still encourage most students to do a full semester overseas in another culture, but a summer program can truly begin your journey into cross-cultural understanding.